maheshkn400/Linux/Ubuntu/nagios/nagios-installation_on_ubuntu-20.04.md

 ## Prerequisites

- - Deploy a fully updated Vultr Ubuntu 20.04 Server.
+ - Deploy a fully updated Ubuntu 20.04 Server.
  - Create a non-root user with sudo access.

 ## 1. Install and Configure Nagios Core